kennytm/dbgen/Template.md

 ### Global expressions

 The `{{ … }}` can also be placed before the CREATE TABLE statement.
-These expressions would be evaluated once, and will not be written into the generated file.
-This is useful to define global constants shared among all rows.
+These expressions would be evaluated once, and will not be written into the generated files.
+This is useful to define global constants used by all rows.

 ```sql
 {{ @dirs := array['North', 'West', 'East', 'South'] }}